bellingcat/.github/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+We welcome contributions of all sizes, from typo fixes to complete refactors.
+However, for larger contributions or significant changes to our projects, please reach out to our team by opening an issue or by emailing [contact-tech@bellingcat.com](mailto:contact-tech@bellingcat.com); we'll be able to provide early-stage feedback and give advice on how to structure your changes for the best chance of your PR(s) being accepted.

 ## Considerations for Tool Development :thinking:

 ### What programming language should be used?